ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 sudo apt-get install pkg-config
 ```

-> In case if you are running OSX, refer to this [discussion](https://github.com/hyperium/hyper/issues/935)
+> In case if you are running OSX, refer to this [discussion](https://github.com/hyperium/hyper/issues/935) to install necessary dependencies.

 ## Setting up a project
 Now we can finally start working on the project.
 First, we need to create a template application using [cargo](http://doc.crates.io/guide.html).